robenkleene/thwomp/README.md

 ### Standalone Mode

-Thwomp can be opened in standalone mode by opening the `misc/instruments/Thwomp.maxpat`  outside of Ableton Live, it offers some additional features.
+Thwomp can also be opened in standalone mode by opening the `misc/instruments/Thwomp.maxpat`  outside of Ableton Live, it offers some additional features.

 - **Button**: Trigger the MIDI note
 - **Pitch**: Select the MIDI note pitch